AlphaBrate/alphabrate.github.io/about/policies/conditions.md

 ### i.
 Ownership

 Our website, services, and all related content, including but not limited to software, images, text, graphics, logos, patents, trademarks, service marks, copyrights, photographs, audio, videos, and all intellectual property rights are, unless otherwise specified, our exclusive property or the property of our licensors.
 Some content may be sourced from third-party providers, and AlphaBrate is not responsible for the accuracy or legality of such content.
-All third-party providers are listed in the "Credits" section of the application.
+All third-party providers and open-source projects are listed in the "Credits" section of the application.

 ### ii.
+Open-Source Projects and Services

+We utilize the following open-source projects and services in our Service:

+- **MarkedJS**: A markdown parser and compiler used for rendering markdown content, sourced from https://github.com/markedjs/marked under the MIT License.
+- **Google Code Prettify**: Used for syntax highlighting of code snippets, sourced from https://cdn.jsdelivr.net/gh/google/code-prettify@master/loader/run_prettify.js under the Apache License 2.0.
+- **Locomotive Scroll**: Used for smooth scrolling effects, sourced from https://cdn.jsdelivr.net/npm/locomotive-scroll@4.1.4/dist/locomotive-scroll.min.js under the MIT License.
+- **Firebase**: Used for authentication, database, and hosting services, provided by Google under their applicable terms of service.

+These projects and services are integrated to enhance the functionality and user experience of our Service.
+Users are expected to comply with the respective licenses and terms of these third-party providers when using our Service.

+### iii.
 Restrictions

 The use of data mining, robots, or similar data gathering and extraction tools on our Service is strictly prohibited.
 Users are also forbidden from removing any copyright, trademark, or other proprietary notices from our Service without our explicit permission.
 Unless we grant written permission, none of the aforementioned activities are permitted.
 For any activities not covered by these Terms or for special circumstances, please reach out to us for authorization.
 This is our commitment to maintaining the integrity and security of our Service.

-### iii.
+### iv.
 Execution Methods

 Users are not allowed to do any mentioned activities in the "Restrictions" section.
 For any violation of these terms, we reserve the right to terminate your usage of the Service.
 For serious violations, we reserve the right to take legal action.

 ## 5. Licenses

-The AlphaBrate Pure Experience License (APEL)
+### The AlphaBrate Pure Experience License (APEL)

 AlphaBrate is committed to delivering a clear web experience, free from advertisements and distractions.
-All teams and projects under AlphaBrate are mandated to adhere to the APEL License, which ensures that our applications remain no advertisements and distracting elements.
+All teams and projects under AlphaBrate are mandated to adhere to the APEL License, which ensures that our applications remain free of advertisements and distracting elements.

 The usage of our applications is entirely free of charge.
 The development process is collaborative, involving thorough discussions and mutual agreements.
-Permissions are granted to anyone who finish reading the APEL License as a sign of agreement to your rights and responsibilities:
+Permissions are granted to anyone who finishes reading the APEL License as a sign of agreement to your rights and responsibilities:

 - You have the right to use the application for any purpose, including commercial purposes.
 - You have the right to study how the application works and modify it.
 - You have the right to distribute copies of the application.
 - You have the right to improve the application and release your improvements to the public.
 - You have to accept the APEL License and its terms and conditions.
 - You have to include, display, and adopt the APEL License in your application, which means:
   1. If you distribute the application, you must include the APEL License in the distribution.
   2. Distributions of the application must remain free of advertisements and distracting elements.

-Code attached APEL are open-sourced.
-Images, audio, or other resources other than code¹, are not.
+Code attached to APEL is open-sourced.
+Images, audio, or other resources other than code¹ are not.

 ## 6. Disclaimer

 Our Service is provided "as is" and "as available" without any express or implied warranties.
 We do not warrant that the Service will be uninterrupted, secure, or error-free.
-AlphaBrate is not liable but will try best on for any damages or losses arising from the use or inability to use the Service.
+AlphaBrate is not liable but will try its best for any damages or losses arising from the use or inability to use the Service.
 We are not responsible for any third-party content that you access through the Service.
 We are not responsible for the conduct of any user of the Service.

 We reserve the right to modify or discontinue the Service at any time without notice.
 We will not be liable to you or any third party for any modification, suspension, or discontinuation of the Service.